eigenfoo/old-eigenfoo.github.io/_posts/2019-06-02-bayesian-bandits-2.md

 [^2]: This explanation is largely drawn from [from John Langford's `hunch.net`](http://hunch.net/?p=298).

-[^3]: If you don't want to do Bishop's exercises, the answers are given in equations 1 and 2 of [the Google Brain paper](https://arxiv.org/abs/1802.09127) :wink:.
+[^3]: If you don't want to do Bishop's exercises, there's a partially complete solutions manual [on GitHub](https://github.com/GoldenCheese/PRML-Solution-Manual/) :wink: